TV advertising is being impacted by video-on-demand and streaming services.

 Viewers prefer an ad-free viewing experience.

 Let’s get real.
-Viewers don’t prefer watching ads in between videos if given a choice.
+If given a choice, viewers don’t prefer watching ads in between videos.
 Existing video streaming services like Netflix and Amazon Prime are inherently ad-free, while other streaming services like YouTube and Hulu have ad-free subscription options.

 With continued ad price inflation for linear TV and viewers increasingly choosing no-advertising mode, where should an advertising brand go?
 Despite the increasing number of ad-free video-on-demand services, there are still many existing and new platforms on which TV advertisers can run their spots.